syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Add style sheet and script resources
+## Add stylesheet and script resources

-The theme style sheet and script can be accessed from NuGet through [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
-Reference the style sheet and script in the `<head>` of the main page as follows:
+The theme stylesheet and script can be accessed from NuGet through [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
+Reference the stylesheet and script in the `<head>` of the main page as follows:

 * For **.NET 6** Blazor Server app, include it in **~/Pages/_Layout.cshtml** file.

-* For **.NET 7** Blazor WebAssembly app, include it in the **~/Pages/_Host.cshtml** file.
+* For **.NET 7** Blazor Server app, include it in the **~/Pages/_Host.cshtml** file.

 * For Blazor WebAssembly app, include it in the **~/index.html** file.